cibseven-community-hub/cibseven-process-test-coverage/docs/developer-guide/project-setup.md

 ### Camunda Version

-The library is compiled against an older version of Camunda (see camunda.compile.version property in parent POM).
+The library is compiled against an older version of CIB seven (see cibseven.compile.version property in parent POM).
-To select a Camunda version for the tests you can start with a designated profile e.g. camunda-bpm-engine-7.18.
+To select a CIB seven version for the tests you can start with a designated profile e.g. cibseven-bpm-engine-1.1.0.

 ### Documentation